opengeospatial/HY_Features/section_7.md

 ##### 7.5.2.2	WaterBody
 The HY\_WaterBody feature type specializes the general HY\_HydroFeature class.
 The water body as part of the hydrographic network, either standing in a water pool, or flowing as stream in a watercourse, which are parts of the channel network.
 A water body may be segmented in vertical sections at right angles to the main (average) direction of flow or along its centreline, and horizontal strata.
 Conceptually, each water body, or a stratum, is understood as a reservoir used for storage, regulation or control of water recourses.

-HY\_WaterBody inherits from the generalization the *name* property, associates the *hydrographicNetwork* in which it participates, and carries the associations: *stratum*, *waterpool*, *watercourse*, *upstreamWaterBody*,* downstreamWaterBody*, *fixedLandmark*,* streamCrossSection* and *streamLongitudinalSection*.
-An *outflow* constraint is defined such that whenever an outfall is realized through the associated cross or longitudinal section, the outflow of the catchment realized by the hydrographic network (the water body is part of) is of type HY_OutfallRealistion; a *contourline* constraint such that whenever the hydrographic network is a network of flowpathes, and the flowpath accompanies a contourline, the stratum is of type HY_ContourLine.
+HY\_WaterBody inherits from generalization the *name* property, and the *flow line* and *waters edge* constraints.
+It associates the *hydrographicNetwork* in which it participates, the containing *waterpool* and *watercourse*, the vertical *streamCrossSection*, *streamLongitudinalSection*, a horizontal *stratum*, and a reservoir for *storage* of water.
+A *stratum edge* constraint is defined such that whenever the water body is part of the hydrographic network, the confined stratum is of type HY_WaterEdge.
+An *outflow at section* and an *outflow at landmark* constraint are defined such that the outflow of the catchment which is realized by the hydrographic network is of type  HY_OutfallRealisation whenever an outfall is realized at a fixed landmark, a cross or longitudinal section.

-The **stratum** association describes a stratum or zone in a water body.
-If required, this association shall be used to identify a layer of consistent characteristics, or a storage zone of a reservoir.

 The **waterpool** association relates to a water body the natural or artificial depression wherein water may stand, incl. large interstices in the ground, such as cave, cavern or a group of these.
 If required, this association shall be used to identify the pool which continuously or periodically contains standing water.